datafund/datafund.github.io/index.md

 | Consent Receipt Suite Demo app demonstrating functionalities of the  generator, viewer, blockchain transactions and Swarm storage | [dr-editor-sample](https://github.com/datafund/dr-editor-sample)                                         |                                                              | [Web link](https://kantara-cr-demo.datafund.io/#/)     | [Swarm link](https://swarm.fairdatasociety.org/bzz:/821873b204bcfbcb33dc44a5caff691675b7a468d47bca82fa3f6e2470b39f9f/#/)     |

-The table shows the packages available, that you can use and integrate into your application.
-Each one can be used individually, but together they offer all the functionalities.

 The main packages are in the form of React components that can be included in your software.

-The objective of this howto is to give you enough of an overview of the packages and how they fit together for you to be able to use them in your own software.
+The objective of this part is to give you enough of an overview of the packages and how they fit together for you to be able to use them in your own software.

 ### Consent Receipt Generator